Vita Food Products Inc v Unus Shipping Co Ltd: Privy Council

-Therefore, the Newfoundland Act did not apply as the proper law of the contract was England, and so the contract was upheld.
+Therefore, the Newfoundland statute did not apply as the proper law of the contract was England, and so the contract was upheld.
 He stated the test for determining the choice of law in such circumstances:

 Significance

 Much international shipping practice is based on the assumption that the choice of law by parties is supreme, and Dicey and Morris have observed that "There appears to be no reported case in which an English court refused to give effect to an express selection by the parties, merely because the other facts of the case showed no connection between the contract and the chosen law."